133d Operations Group: Operations on the European Continent

 Starting on 19 July the group's forward echelon crossed the English Channel to take up stations in Normandy.
 Group headquarters and the 394th shared Beuzeville Airfield with the 371st Fighter Group, while the 392d Squadron was at Carentan Airfield, and the 393d at Cricqueville Airfield, advanced landing grounds made from pierced steel planking.
 After the breakout of ground forces in the Saint-Lô area, the group concentrated on close air support of General Patton's Third Army.
 In late August, the group attacked German Seventh Army convoys which, to prevent being surrounded, were withdrawing eastward from the Falaise pocket.
 Five convoys and 100 Tiger Tanks were destroyed on one day.
 By mid August the group and its squadrons were able to operate from a single base, Cricqueville Airfield.

 On 22 August the group attacked three Luftwaffe airfields near Laon.
 The 392d Squadron dive bombed and destroyed two hangars on one airfield but were jumped by twelve Focke-Wulf Fw 190s as they completed their attack.
-Eighteen Messerschmitt Me 109s and Fw 190s engaged the 393d Squadron as it reformed from its dive bomb run.
+Eighteen Messerschmitt Bf 109s and Fw 190s engaged the 393d Squadron as it reformed from its dive bomb run.
 After bombing its target, the 394th Squadron turned to reinforce the 392d.
 The group claimed fourteen enemy aircraft against a loss of one Lightning.

 The 367th received a Distinguished Unit Citation when it returned to the Laon area three days later.
 That day, the group attacked Luftwaffe airfields at Clastres, Péronne and Rosières-en-Haye through an intense flak barrage.
 The group then engaged more than thirty Focke-Wulf 190 fighters that had just taken off.
 Group claims were 25 enemy aircraft destroyed, one probably destroyed and 17 damaged against the loss of 6 group aircraft.
 Then, despite a low fuel supply, the group strafed a train and convoy after leaving the scene of battle.
 Captain Larry Blumer of the 393d Squadron destroyed five enemy aircraft becoming an ace on one mission.
 In the afternoon the 367th destroyed sixteen Junkers Ju 52s while on a long range fighter sweep of more than 800 miles to airfields in the Dijon-Bordeaux area.